leweex95/jarokelo_tracker/README.md

 ## Features

-- **Data scraping**: Automated collection of public reports from Járókelő.hu using Selenium, triggered on a daily basis.
+- **Data scraping**: Automated collection of public reports from Járókelő.hu using Beautifulsoup, triggered on a daily basis.
 - **Preprocessing**: Cleans, normalizes, and chunks text for efficient retrieval, as well as for exploratory data analysis and Power BI reporting.
 Automated to run daily and on the arrival of any new scraped data.
 - **Vector store**: Embeds and indexes the corpus using either FAISS or Chroma for fast semantic search.
 - **RAG pipeline**: The core of the system, responsible for answering user queries by retrieving relevant issues and generating responses via LLM (currently OpenAI's ChatGPT).